How to Prepare Family Heirlooms for Storage | Moving & Storage Advice

 Whether you have a priceless African drum, a Guarnerius violin, or various guitars you have collected over a lifetime, all musical instruments and electronics are sensitive to environmental conditions such as hot and cold temperatures, dust, and humidity.

 Keep these guidelines in mind to ensure the safety of your valued objects whether you are storing family heirlooms, electronic equipment, or antique instruments:

-- 6. Line cases with buffered and acid-free paper if your case shows visible signs of wear.
+6. Line cases with acid-free paper if your case shows visible signs of wear.